Maths lesson planning: how to plan and write a great maths lesson

 Keep it clear

-Teachers often find that the hardest part about maths is that a lot of children don’t understand the subject matter.
+Teachers often find that the hardest part about maths planning is that a lot of children don’t understand the subject matter.
 Much of this difficulty can come from the language and examples used by the teacher.
 So make sure you keep it clear, and in the most simple form possible.

 Keep it relevant